langerman/algorithms/README.md

-# algorithms
+# Algorithms

-Notes from algorithms specialization course offered by Stanford/Columbia instructor Tim Roughgarden.
+A collection of notes from the algorithms course offered by Stanford/Columbia instructor Tim Roughgarden.

-Divide and Conquer, Sorting and Searching, and Randomized Algorithms
+## Part I: Divide and Conquer, Sorting and Searching, and Randomized Algorithms

-Graph Search, Shortest Paths, and Data Structures
+## Part II: Graph Search, Shortest Paths, and Data Structures

-Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming
+## Part III: Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming

-Shortest Paths Revisited, NP-Complete Problems and What To Do About Them
+## Part IV: Shortest Paths Revisited, NP-Complete Problems and What To Do About Them